 The process of drilling and completing coalbed methane (CBM) wells is similar to wells in conventional reservoirs.
 Coring, however, can pose special challenges.
 The first step in creating a drilling program for a CBM well involves gathering information about existing wells in a given area.
 After these data are gathered and analyzed, a preliminary drilling and completion prognosis can be drafted with the input of field operations personnel.
 An important aspect in drilling frontier or appraisal wells is to keep the drilling procedures relatively simple.

 Unlike conventional reservoirs, coal seams are the source, trap, and reservoir for coalbed methane (CBM).
 A comparison of the two reservoir types shows profound differences in reservoir properties, storage mechanisms, flow mechanisms, and production profiles.
-Understanding the reservoir differences is key to successful evaluation and operation of a CBM project.
-Coal is a chemically complex, combustible solid consisting of a mixture of altered plant remains.
 Organic matter constitutes more than 50% of coal by weight and more than 70% by volume.
 Type refers to the variety of organic constituents.

 This article discusses the geology, depositional setting, and hydrogeology of promising CBM areas, along with a discussion of data sources that can help in evaluation of prospects.
 Foreland basins are flexural troughs that form in front of rising mountain belts.
 These basins, which include the Black Warrior and San Juan basins of the U.S., have provided more than 90% of the world's coal gas production to date.
 Cratonic basins such as the Williston basin, which straddles the U.S./Canadian border, are simple structural depressions that favor the deposition of widespread, continuous coal seams.
 Intermontane basins, which are common in the Appalachian Mountains of the eastern U.S., form within mountain belts and often are structurally complex, resulting in a more heterogeneous coal distribution.